 - The yeast count was too low (Example: under pitching).

 These are just a few examples of what can create off flavors, which are flavors not true to the expected results of the yeast you use.
-Fusel alcohols are just one of these Of flavors but they are common enough that it’s good to understand what creates them, how to identify them, and what you can do about them.
+Fusel alcohols are just one of these off flavors but, they are common enough that it’s good to understand what creates them, how to identify them, and what you can do about them.
 As you know if you’ve read my book, I do like to get into a little of the science.
 So let’s explore fusel alcohols and how they are created during the fermentation process.

 Fusel alcohol are generally created in the lag phase of fermentation.
 In his book, Yeast, Chris White defines three phases of fermentation: Lag, Exponential Growth, and Stationary.
 The Exponential Growth phase is when the yeast reproduces and creates ethanol.
 However, this process is actually an anaerobic fermentation.
 That means it doesn’t use oxygen.
 Where the oxygen is needed is to support the lag phase.
 This is when the yeast processes various components and prepares all the elements they need to reproduce and create the ethanol and CO2 we desire as home hard cider makers.
 Oxygen is critical component in generating the proteins the yeast will need in the Exponential Growth phase.
 But so are other component like nitrogen and amino acids.
 If the juice is lacking the needed nutrients, the yeast will find ways to create them.
 That is where the fusel alcohols are created.
-That is also where a lot of the esters, phenols, and another aroma and flavor compounds are created.
-The yeast will work to process compounds to create the nitrogen and others elements it needs to reproduce if they aren’t available, This extra work or stress on the yeast is what creates the esters, phenols, and fusel alcohols.
+That is also where a lot of the esters, phenols, and another aroma and flavor compounds are formed.
+The yeast will work to process compounds to create the nitrogen and others elements it needs to reproduce if they aren’t available.
+This extra work or stress on the yeast is what creates the esters, phenols, and fusel alcohols.
 This is the argument for using yeast nutrients.
 The goal is to ensure healthy reproduction of the yeast with minimal stress.

 I respect this approach.
 My only concern is that most research has been done for beer and wine.
 Beer has malt sugars that can be complex and hard for some yeast to ferment.
 This is where beer yeasts have attenuation ratings as to how much of the malt sugars they can process.
 Wines generally have higher alcohol by volume (ABV).
 This is because the grapes have much higher sugar levels and the yeast used is most likely to ferment the sugars found in grapes fully.
 Grapes don’t have malt sugars like beer.
 Therefore, wine yeasts don’t really have an attenuation level.
 It is normally, 100%.
 Wine yeasts will generally make any hard cider dry because apples don’t have enough sugar to reach alcohol levels that would kill most wine yeasts.
 If you want a naturally sweet hard cider, what is the answer?
 There must be yeasts or processes we can follow that will not produce excessive off flavors and leave some residual sweetness.
 I refuse to believe the only viable solution is to ferment all ciders dry using wine yeast and back sweeten after treating the hard cider with sulfite and sorbate preservatives.
 That does bring up the questions, how do you know if you have too many fusel alcohols and what do you do with them if you do have too many.